vruusmann/openscoring.io/_posts/2021-07-11-analyzing_sklearn_feature_importances_pmml.md

 sklearn2pmml(pipeline, "DecisionTreeAudit.pmml")
 ```

-In case of ensemble models there are feature importances available at different aggregation levels.
+In case of ensemble models there could be feature importances available at different aggregation levels.

-Exposing the built-in feature importances of a decision tree ensemble, first at the root model level, and then at the member model level:
+Exposing decision tree ensemble feature importances, first at the root model level, and then at the member model level:

 ``` python
 from sklearn.ensemble import RandomForestClassifier